 Pairing Hunter Drew and Simon Benoit seems to be the beginnings of a shutdown duo similar to that of Josh Manson and Hampus Lindholm – they were on ice for two of the Heats even strength goals but I would like to see them kept together to see what they can do for more than a game.

 San Diego, California.
-Struggling to find a consistent rhythm the San Diego Gulls once again…
+Entering December at a slow simmer the San Diego Gulls looked to…